UK roles at the Pod Volunteer office

 Duties and responsibilities:

-- Working alongside the Head of Volunteering and Project teams to plan the building and community projects
+- Working alongside the Volunteering and Project teams to plan the Pioneer and short termers schedule

-- Co-ordinating with project teams and writing project summaries of each project to be undertaken, including its rational and impact as well providing a general overview of the charities
+- Co-ordinate with project teams and write project summaries of each project to be undertaken, including their rational and impact

-- Working alongside the London and Madagascar based teams providing support to volunteers prior to coming to Madagascar
+- Work alongside the charities London and Madagascar based teams providing support to volunteers prior to departure

-- Conducting welcome talk, orientation talks and activity briefings to ensure volunteers are fully informed about project work, local culture etc.
+- Conduct welcome talks, orientations and activity briefings to ensure volunteers are fully informed about project work, local culture etc.

-- Updating and reviewing all volunteer information including orientation guide, orientation talks and all documentation in the Co-ordinator’s file
+- Update and review all volunteer information including orientation guide, orientation talks and all documentation in the Co-ordinator’s file

 - Lead on social media content for the programmes including pioneer blogs, collation of photographs and video

-- Support the London team with marketing the projects
+- Support the London team with marketing the programmes

-- Providing feedback and copy for reports from the field based projects to the project teams within the office
+- Provide feedback and copy for reports from the field-based projects to the project teams within the office

-- Working alongside the project development team in monitoring and evaluating projects
+- Work alongside the project development team in monitoring and evaluating projects

 - Lead on the collection, analysis and dissemination of feedback from the programmes

 - Ensure all handbooks, procedures and risk assessments are regularly reviewed and updated